 Activity 2: Hike the Kid-Friendly Trails of Hosp Grove Park

-There are 3 miles of pristine trails within Hosp Grove with a slight elevation gain of 100 feet, making this a very easy hike for little legs.
+Hosp Grove offers three miles of pristine trails with a slight elevation gain of 100 feet.
+In other words, it’s a very easy hike for little legs.
 And when you’re done hiking, stay for a picnic, play on the playground, or climb a big pile of rocks.

 Tip: There is ample free parking at the park’s two designated trailheads located on Monroe Street or Jefferson Street.